CODE[X]Books

 criminology, public health, regional science, and

 demography.
-His work has taken him to lecture and teach at
+His work has taken him to

-geography departments – about the importance of geographical
+– about the importance of geographical analysis.

-analysis.
 As a result, he has broken many research barriers and

-helped enhance the respect for GIScience as a discipline. (source)
+helped enhance the respect for GIScience as a

 |